 Chewy Peanut Butter Bites are a super simple wholesome snack that everyone will enjoy!
 Only 4 ingredients and 15 minutes to make.

 I have a definite sweet tooth but know that loads of sugar isn’t good for anyone, so I try to incorporate a little nutritious goodness when I make something sweet to snack on.
 While honey is still at its core just sugar, raw local honey contains some serious nutrients.

 Side note: I kind of want to start a bee colony.
 Would my neighbors hate me?
 Would I hate me?
 What is involved?
 Does anyone want to co-op it?
 It just seems so exciting to have bees making honey in your own back yard!

 This recipe for chewy peanut butter bites is almost a little ridiculous because its just. not. enough.
 I made this one day as a special treat for the kids and I to eat while watching a movie on the couch and it was gone in no time.

-- 1/2 cup natural peanut butter
+- ½ cup natural peanut butter

-- 1/2 cup honey
+- ½ cup honey

 - 1 teaspoon pure vanilla extract